rabiaadel/devops-tasks/devops-task-06_07/README.md

 - **Secrets** → Use `docker secrets` instead of `.env` for sensitive data.
 - **Production-ready NGINX** → Traefic
 - **Scaling beyond Compose** → Use Docker Swarm or Kubernetes for production.

+  Erorrs i found on docker desktop :
-2025-08-23T15:32:40.025Z  INFO 1 --- [nio-9000-exec-2] o.apache.coyote.http11.Http11Processor   : The host [app_servers] is not valid
+  1-  2025-08-23T15:32:40.025Z  INFO 1 --- [nio-9000-exec-2] o.apache.coyote.http11.Http11Processor   : The host [app_servers] is not valid
-[emerg] invalid number of arguments in "upstream" directive in /etc/nginx/nginx.conf:4
+  2-[emerg] invalid number of arguments in "upstream" directive in /etc/nginx/nginx.conf:4

 ---